Beni, Bolivia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. It's important that you pick the right kind.
-The majority of adapters currently sold are simply plugs and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types A and C. Take care to get the right kind.
+The majority of adapters that you can buy are just plug changers and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most locations.

 Make your flight more comfortable with an airplane phone mount